 One of his first duties will be to assist in the planning of the Association’s 2015 conference, which is likely to attract more than 200 participants.

 Kristel Smith, executive director of the Kentucky Innovation Network Center at Eastern Kentucky University, is one of 12 community leaders and business executives named by the Kentucky Arts Council to an advisory board for the Kentucky Creative Industry research study that it commissioned in January.

 As more and more employers require registered nurses to continue their education, Eastern Kentucky University is preparing to meet the needs of working nurses by offering its widely known, fully accredited RN-BSN program 100 percent online in Fall 2014.

-Eastern Kentucky University will launch the first fully online accredited Master's of Public Administration degree program in Kentucky in Spring 2014.
+Eastern Kentucky University will offer Kentucky’s first fully online master’s degree in Gifted Education in Fall 2014.

 Deserving Eastern Kentucky University students soon will have another financial resource to fuel their dreams.

 The EKU Board of Regents Fund for Excellence has been established by the University’s governing body to “support exceptional EKU students who are pursuing exceptional academic endeavors,” according to Board Chair Craig Turner, of Lexington.